Career Timeline of Urban Meyer: Major Achievements and Milestones

 In 2018, Urban Meyer continued as the head coach of the Ohio State Buckeyes.

-In 2019, Urban Meyer retired from coaching at the end of the Rose Bowl and became an assistant athletic director at Ohio State and an analyst for Fox Sports, appearing on Big Noon Kickoff.
+In 2019, Urban Meyer retired from coaching and stayed at Ohio State as an assistant athletic director and also became an analyst for Fox Sports.

-In 2021, Urban Meyer came out of retirement to become the head coach of the Jacksonville Jaguars in the NFL, but was fired after 13 games.
+In 2021, Urban Meyer came out of retirement to become the head coach of the Jacksonville Jaguars, but was later fired.